tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/create.md

         --flight-maximum <NUM>          The maximum number of container instances that should ever be running (default: infinite) [aliases: flight-max]
         --flight-minimum <NUM>          The minimum number of container instances that should ever be running [default: 1] [aliases: flight-min]
         --flight-name <STRING>          A human readable name for the Flight (must be unique within any Formation it is a part of) if omitted a pseudo random name will be assigned
+        --flight-no-maximum             The maximum number of container instances that should ever be running (default: infinite) [aliases: flight-no-max]

 FLIGHT SPEC